dorzel/username-generator/README.md

 ## Sample output:

-By default, the username generated will be of the form AN, or AdjectiveNoun.
+By default, the username generated will be of the form A N, or AdjectiveNoun.

 ```
 dorzel@nio-mbp-dorzel: username-generator$ python generate_username.py